niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 Maybe it's because I've coding a lot in javascript these days, but nested functions feel like an important language feature to have. मनसा has nested function support too.

+I also tried to use C++ smart pointers everywhere.
+They make memory management so pleasant and take away most of the issues I used to deal when using raw pointers.
+But I did find the lack of good observer pointer idiom annoying and dangerous.
+Maybe they'll make it better by C++20, but hopefully I'll already be using Rust by then.

+In v0.1, I have only implemented the lexer, parser, semantic analyser and a rudimentary code generator with emits C++ code.
+In the new versions, I will progressively add new modules like optimiser, and redo some old ones.

+1. The lexical analyser is a simple finite state machine which iterates over each each UTF8 encoded character and converts them into tokens.
+I learnt a lot about Unicode while making the lexer.
+I am interested in world languages and scripts, so reading the Unicode documentation and other articles was fascinating to me.
+I have written about Unicode

 ![](https://nirav.com.np/assets/img/mnsabanner.png)